datasketch/sobremesa/content/en/que-hacemos.md

 **To do this, we create learning spaces, identify tools for transformation and provide direct support** for organizations and civil society leaders in Latin America, so that they can generate the impact they seek in innovative, healthy and unique ways.

+**Our Vision: At La Sobremesa, we envision a strong, resilient, and innovative civil society** where leaders, organizations, and networks have everything they need to focus on creating a positive impact in Latin America.

+**Our Mission: To achieve this, we facilitate spaces for learning, provide transformational tools, and offer personalized accompaniments** to civil society organizations and leaders in Latin America, enabling them to generate the impact they seek in innovative, healthy, and personalized ways.

 ![](/images/why-la-sobremesa-en.svg)

 In many Latin American countries, a "sobremesa" is the moment after a meal in which we deepen our conversation, often over dessert, coffee or a drink of choice.
 It is an open space full of important conversations.
 The moment can be relaxed or provoke intense discussions – but it’s always a collective space, full of trust.